Influenza information for health professionals

 Prevention

-• Encourage annual influenza vaccination.
+• Encourage annual influenza vaccination from April onwards for protection during the peak season, This is typically May to September in most parts of Australia.
 Vaccination against influenza has the primary aim of reducing severe influenza.
 Annual flu vaccination is strongly recommended for anyone 6 months of age and older and should be actively promoted for people at increased risk of complications.
 Due to changes in circulating strains and waning immunity, vaccination is required each year.

 • Encourage respiratory etiquette and hand hygiene: